 All four Human Services options feature interactive, experience-based learning.
 The coursework has been carefully designed to give you opportunities to learn, develop and practice meaningful activity and care methods.
-You will also complete a four-week specialized internship at the end of your second semester.
+You will also complete a three to four week specialized internship at the end of your second semester.
 Graduates of the HST program are eligible to sit for the Social Work Associates exam for the Social Work Associate level of licensure in South Dakota.
-Rewarding Careers Trained technicians in these areas are always in demand!
-The U.S. Bureau of Labor Statistics cites that "the employment of human service technicians will grow much faster than average, particularly for applicants with appropriate training."
-As an Activity Technician, you will work to bring stimulating, positive activity into the lives of nursing home, group home, or assisted living residents.
-You might arrange for entertainment (speakers, musicians, Click here to view the Activity Technician/Mental Health Option Course Outline etc.), or organize group games, crafts, or outings.
-Child Development: As a daycare provider, preschool teacher, or preschool paraprofessional, you can help provide children ages newborn-6 a stable, nourishing environment.
+Rewarding Careers As an Activity Technician, you will work to bring stimulating, positive activity into the lives of nursing home, group home, or assisted living residents.
+You might arrange for entertainment (speakers, musicians, etc.) or organize group games, crafts, or outings.
+Child Development or Early Childhood Educator: As a daycare provider, preschool teacher, or preschool paraprofessional, you can help provide children ages newborn-six a stable, nourishing environment.
 Spend your workday building confidence, encouraging interests and talents, and allowing children to grow and learn through play and exploration!

 Developmental Disabilities: This option will prepare you to assist people with developmental disabilities (autism, Down syndrome, learning disabilities, etc.).
 You could work with individuals in their homes, in a group home or in a developmental training center.
 Youth Offender: This unique option will prepare you to work with youth who have been removed from their homes/communities because of behavioral or mental health concerns.
 You could be a youth counselor in a group home, or work in behavioral education as a paraprofessional.
-Click here to view the Child Development Option Course Outline Click here to view the Developmental Disabilities Option Course Outline Click here to view the Youth Offender Option Course Outline Click here to view the Human Services Technician Placement Report Click here to view the Human Services Technician Student Learning Outcomes No Ordinary Job Are you looking for variety and action?
+Click here to view the Human Services Technician webpage, option descriptions, and course outlines.
+No Ordinary Job Are you looking for variety and action?
 Do you consider yourself fair, confident, and inquisitive?
 Then read on to learn more about our 18-month Law Enforcement program!
 Lake Area Tech values the partnership it has with local, state, tribal, and federal agencies as its mission is to graduate students with the necessary knowledge and skills to be employed in the law enforcement field including positions as police officers, sheriff deputies, corrections officers, highway patrol troopers, criminal investigators, tribal officers, crime scene specialists, communications officers, conservation officers, probation, parole, and juvenile officers.
 What can I expect?

-At LATI, Law Enforcement students will be offered training in areas not limited to but including Constitutional Law, Criminal Law & Procedures, Criminal Investigations, Crime Scene Evidence Collection, Juvenile Justice, First Responder, Patrol Procedures, Firearms, Mechanics of Arrest, Street Survival Tactics, Corrections, and Emergency Vehicle Operations.
+At LATC, Law Enforcement students will be offered training in areas not limited to but including Constitutional Law, Criminal Law & Procedures, Criminal Investigations, Crime Scene Evidence Collection, Juvenile Justice, First Responder, Patrol Procedures, Firearms, Mechanics of Arrest, Street Survival Tactics, Corrections, and Emergency Vehicle Operations.
 Students will also learn how the legal and criminal justice systems work in tandem with local, state, and federal government agencies.
+Students will need to have access a word processor and the internet/portal for classes.
 After successful completion of the program, students will earn an Associate of Applied Science Degree in Law Enforcement.
 Our mission is fundamental: To recruit, educate, train, and develop outstanding law enforcement leaders who will remain true to the principles of Law Enforcement - service, justice, and fundamental fairness.
 Our vision is predetermined by our profession: to become noble guardians of democracy!
-A laptop is required for this program.